A letter from our editor-in-chief.

 Dear reader,

 But as I reached high school, my vision began to blur.
 Being “realistic” took over.
 I was now looking at careers from a pragmatic point of view.
-I considered becoming an architect (I loved to sketch), but maths wasn’t my strong suit.
-I explored international relations, hoping to one day work in diplomacy, and later flirted with the idea of law school (my parents had drilled into me that I’d make a good attorney because I can argue).
+I considered becoming an architect (I loved to sketch), but maths weren’t my strong suit.
+I explored international relations, hoping to one day work in diplomacy, and even flirted with the idea of law school (my parents had drilled into me that I’d make a good attorney because I can argue).

 Still, as I neared the end of my undergraduate studies, two truths became clear : I loved journalism and education.

-This magazine is a return to a little girl dream — the one that never really left.
+This magazine is a return to a little girl dream, the one that never really left.
 It’s a space for the girls who are growing, questioning, and exploring.
-Be it study hacks, articles, resources for college applications, and even personal essays written by readers, Djiwö magazine is a movement towards putting girl’s education at the forefront of culture, where it always should have been.
+Be it study hacks, articles, resources for college applications, and even personal essays written by readers, Djiwö Magazine is a movement towards putting girl’s education at the forefront of culture, where it always should have been.

 Welcome to the movement.